ogunrinde/processmaker_task/README.md

 Follow the steps below;

-1. Push the app from GIT
+1. Pull the app from GIT
 2. cd to the folder name
 3. run composer install
 4. run npm install